srideviblogs/srideviblogs.github.io/_posts/kubernetes/2025-07-11-k8s-ingress-issue.md

 - Ingress resources are namespace-scoped, while ingress controllers watch multiple namespaces depending on configuration.
 - Always double-check the service namespace referenced by the Ingress backend.
 - Use `kubectl describe ingress -n <namespace>` to spot backend errors.
-- Check controller logs for warnings like “service not found” or “no endpoints available.”
+- Check controller logs for warnings like “service not found” or “no endpoints available".

 ## Key Takeaways